Cuba and Che Guevara

 Because the sad fact of the matter is that had Che Guevara and Fidel Castro left well alone Cuba, which is barely 100 miles from Florida, would now have high employment, there would be plenty of money and everybody would have not only access to a wide range of products but also (more importantly) they would have access to a wide range of possibilities.

-Because, no matter how much we dislike the loud and brash Americans we meet as we travel, and no matter how much we disapprove of their archaic gun laws, it has to be said that Americans – along with most of Europe – have openings, ways to move forwards, possibilities … at every turn.
+Because, no matter how much we dislike any loud and brash tourists, and no matter how much we disapprove of the archaic American gun laws, it has to be said that Americans – along with most of Europe – have openings, ways to move forwards, possibilities … at every turn.
 Yes, despite the current economic climate, the USA is still a land of opportunity and opportunities abound across the world in most countries.
 And Cuba, so close to the USA, has missed out.

 Who wants MacDonald’s ?!!